bitcoin/bips/bip-multilingual-mnemonic.md

 The 4-character prefix uniqueness recommendation from the original BIP-39 specification is achievable for English and most Latin-script languages but structurally infeasible for several scripts where word stems and limited short-prefix variety dominate.
 Requiring it would exclude those languages or force authorship of artificial vocabulary.
 Treating it as a SHOULD with informational reporting per language preserves the autocomplete benefit where feasible without excluding scripts where it is not.

-Native-speaker review is recommended (SHOULD) rather than required (MUST) because its absence is a UX risk, not a cryptographic risk.
-The worst case is a poorly-chosen native word that a future PR can correct; no funds are at stake.
+Native-speaker review is recommended (SHOULD) rather than required (MUST) because its absence is a UX risk, not a cryptographic risk: it cannot change the derived seed, which is a function of the canonical English mnemonic alone.
+A poorly-chosen native word is corrected by publishing a *new versioned wordlist*, never by mutating a published one.
+A published list is frozen, and a display backup resolves against the exact version that produced it (pinned by SHA-256, §Display wordlist requirements SHOULD 3); an existing backup is therefore never invalidated by a later correction, and the canonical English mnemonic remains the universal safety net regardless.

 The 9 non-English canonical BIP-39 wordlists are alphabetized independent word selections, not translations of the English list, so they cannot serve as a display layer over an English mnemonic without the user facing semantically unrelated tokens at each index.
 This convention does not replace those wordlists; it sits parallel to them and fills the role they do not fill.